-The spawning stock of northeast arctic cod is at a high level.
-The northeast arctic cod is the largest cod stock in the world.
+The spawning stock of the Northeast Arctic cod is at a high level.
+The Northeast Arctic cod is the largest cod stock in the world.

 What is being monitored?

-The SAM (State-space Assessment Model, se Nielsen and Berg 2014) ,a standard method used by ICES, is used to calculate the size of the cod stock.
+The SAM (State-space Assessment Model, see Nielsen and Berg 2014), a standard method used by ICES, is used to calculate the size of the cod stock.
 In addition to the catch statistics (the number of fish caught in the various age groups), the calculations include 4 series of abundance indices (relative measurements) from research cruises.
 The cruise indices constitute the bottom trawl index from the Norwegian-Russian cruise in the Barents Sea in February, and a combination of the acoustic index from this cruise and the acoustic index from spawning stock investigations in the Lofoten area in March-April.
-The bottom trawl index from the Russian cruise in the Barents Sea in November–December and from the Norwegian- Russian ecosystem cruise in august-september is also included.
+The bottom trawl index from the Russian cruise in the Barents Sea in November–December and from the Norwegian-Russian ecosystem cruise in August-September is also included.
 Cannibalism (the number of cod eaten by cod) is also included in the calculations.

-The extent of the northeast arctic cod stock expanded in the warm period after 2004.
+The extent of the Northeast Arctic cod stock expanded in the warm period after 2004.
 Basis for the data both from research cruises and the fisheries is influenced by this.
-This has probably contributed to an increased uncertainty in stock estimations the last years.
+This has probably contributed to an increased uncertainty in stock estimations.